wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 with a fallback regular wheel with support for CPU and all GPUs for systems where variants are not supported and therefore GPU support cannot be determined.

+Publishing a null variant is entirely optional.
+If one is missing, then the non-variant wheel is used instead.
+The non-variant wheel is also used if variant support is explicitly disabled.

 ### Plugin API

 #### General design